This quick and easy Peanut Butter Tempeh and Broccoli Sheet Pan dinner makes for a wonderfully balanced weeknight dinner!

 Basically, other than some chopping, the oven does all the work.

 Sheet pan dinners are a mom's best friend (or anyone who doesn't like to spend a lot of time in the kitchen, but still wants to eat well).
+Another quick tempeh recipe is this easy teriyaki tempeh, so check it out as well!

 Ingredients You'll Need for Tempeh and Broccoli Sheet Pan Dinner